mxstack/mxdev/README.md

 ## Rationale

-Problem:
+### Problem:

 There is a constraint file like `-c constraints.txt` with a package `foo.bar` with a version pin.
 Then it is not possible to install this package in a requirements file editable like `-r requirements.txt` with `-e -e git+ssh://git@github.com/orga/foo.bar.git@fix-99#egg=foo.bar`.

-Idea:
+### Idea:
 A pre-processor fetches (as this can be an URL) and expands all `-c SOMEOTHER_FILE_OR_URL` and `-r SOMEOTHER_FILE_OR_URL` files into one, filtering out all packages given in a configuration file.
 For each of those packages a `-e ...` entry is generated instead and written to a new `TARGET.txt`.

+## Example Configuration

 The configuration is written in a file `sources.ini` in [configparser.ExtendedInterpolation](https://docs.python.org/3/library/configparser.html#configparser.ExtendedInterpolation) INI syntax (YAML would be nice, but the package must not have any dependencies to other package)